 Building Standards recognises that, due to the nature of property sales/ purchases, a ‘letter of comfort’ is often not requested until the very last minute.
 To assist our customers, the Service has performance targets for responding to a request for an inspection of works carried out without the necessary consent.
 These targets, and performance against targets, are available on request.
 On completion of a satisfactory inspection, including where remedial works have been requested, a ‘letter of comfort’ will be issued.
 Again, targets and performance against these targets are available on request.

-A fee of £340.00 plus an additional charge based on the current cost of works, as noted on the Building Warrant scale of fees, is charged for each application for a property inspection.
+A fee of £340.00 plus an additional charge based on the current cost of works, as noted on the Building Warrant Fee Guidance Document, is charged for each application for a property inspection.

 The application should be accompanied by a cheque for the required amount made payable to ‘Argyll & Bute Council’.
 The service is limited to a single inspection.
 A further fee of £170.00 is required for each additional inspection.